Aliens: Dark Descent

-Aliens: Dark Descent is an upcoming real-time strategy video game developed by Tindalos Interactive in collaboration with Disney's 20th Century Games and published by Focus Entertainment.
-Set in the Alien franchise, the game is set to be released for PlayStation 4, PlayStation 5, Windows, Xbox One and Xbox Series X and Series S in 2023.
+Aliens: Dark Descent is a real-time tactics video game developed by Tindalos Interactive in collaboration with 20th Century Games and published by Focus Entertainment.
+Set in the Alien universe, the game was released for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S on June 20, 2023.
+It received generally positive reviews from critics.

 Gameplay

-Dark Descent is a real-time strategy video game played from a top-down perspective.
+The Dark Descent story is set in the year 2198, 19 years after the events of the original trilogy films.
+It is a real-time tactics video game played from a top-down perspective.
 Players need to issue commands to a squad of four colonial marines, who must battle the Xenomorphs and rogue agents from the Weyland-Yutani Corporation.
 The game features five starting character classes, each with their own unique weapons and abilities.
 While combat happens in real time, players can briefly slow time to a crawl in order to issue commands or set up an ambush.
 Players are encouraged to explore the moon station, discovering short cuts and deploying motion trackers which allows players to track alien movements.
-They can also use electrical saw to open locked doors, or welded door shut as they retreat from one room to another.
-The changes to level layout are permament.
+They can also use a welder to open locked doors, and can weld doors shut as they retreat from one room to another.
+The changes to level layout are permanent.
 Welding a door may stop the Xenomorphs from advancing, but it may also block the player's route in subsequent visits.

-Between missions, players can upgrade and customize their characters.
+Between missions, players can upgrade and customize their marines.
 Players need to maintain not only the physical health but also the mental health of these characters.
 Each character has their own mental traits.
 Their combat performance may be affected if they were put under too much strain.
 They may miss their shots, behave irrationally, or even sabotage the player's mission.
-Squad members may die permamently after being attacked.
+Squad members may die permanently after being attacked.
 Players can evacuate during a mission to prevent losing the entire squad.
 According to the developer, each mission in the game lasts "anywhere between 20 minutes and an hour".